milena-t/PhD_chapter1/src/README.md

 # This is a TODO list right now
-* Clean up gff_parse.py and add the repeats stuff to parse_repeats.py
+* Create parse_repeats.py from the repeat-related code in parse_gff_old.py